maurogonzalez/sbt-docker-sample-app/README.md

 ## SBT Docker Sample App

-Scala sample app that integrates docker through sbt docker plugin.
+Scala sample app that integrates docker through SBT Docker Plugin.
 This can help to quickly build microservices with CI/CD.

 ### Requirements